 ELEVATIONS (1:50 for smaller buildings, 1:100 for larger buildings) All about the exterior materials, glazing, heights NO North Arrow (irrelevant) Label elevations by cardinal direction (North, South, etc) Scale notation (numeric AND graphic) Accurately depict the arrangement of windows, doors and different façade materials Vary line weights.
 Outline entire building more heavily.
 Hatch is the lightest weight.
-Lightly hatch and label façade materials Indicate operability of doors and windows Dot in foundations and footings below grade Show vertical heights (note top of floor levels and roof/parapet top) Do NOT include any horizontal dimensions, those only go on the plan view Indication of section cuts Indication of column grid bubbles if applicable
+Lightly hatch and label façade materials Indicate operability of doors and windows Dot in foundations and footings below grade Indicate the set-point vertical level, or "0" datum as it relates to something that DOES NOT MOVE, like an existing ground floor level in a renovation project, or the top of the ground floor slab in a new building.
+NEVER use the finished grade level as "0" Show vertical heights (note top of floor levels and roof/parapet top), usually relative to the defined "0" level If you are going to define the heights of key levels relative to sea level, units should be in "masl" for metres above sea level, and must be in METRES, even if all other dimensions are in millimetres.
+Use more decimal places to capture finer accuracy as needed.
+Do NOT include any horizontal dimensions, those only go on the plan view Indication of section cuts Indication of column grid bubbles if applicable